confluentinc/ksql/ksql-benchmark/README.md

 |  serialize  |        Avro         |   metrics   |     9.904        |   0.300                                |

 Time per operation is quite consistent from run to run, and from iteration to iteration within runs.
+(The cross-instance variance was found to be greater than the run-to-run variance on a single instance for many of the benchmarks.)
 Don't be surprised if running on your laptop produces better results than those reported here for an r5.xlarge EC2 instance, since that is consistently the case.